getchui/sample-apps/EBT/face_recognition/README.md

 # Face Recognition EBT Integration

 ## Overview
-This sample app demonstrates how to build a facial recognition application and integrate with the EBT solution.
+There are two sample apps contained within this project.
+Both demonstrate how to build a face recognition application which integrates with the EBT solution and how to consume the websocket stream.

-Face templates are first enrolled into a collection on the client.
-This collection can represent people of interest, authorized employees, etc.
-Next, we listen to the websocket packet and wait for a face detected event.
-Once this event is detected, a face template is requested from the camera using the `GET /fr-template` or `GET /fr-template-lite` endpoints.
-This face template is then searched against the collection on the client to determine of there is a match.
+The first app, named `fr_with_endpoints.py` achieves this by generating face recognition templates using the `GET /fr-template` or `GET /fr-template-lite` endpoints.
+These endpoints generate templates within the EBT application.
+In the case of the IRYX camera, these templates are generated directly onboard the camera.
+The IRYX camera currently only supports the LITE model as the full model has not yet been ported over (in progress).
+Therefore in order to use the FULL model with the IRYX EBT solution, follow the second solution, named `fr_with_sdk.py`.
+In this demo, the aligned face chips, which are sent as part of the websocket packet, are used to generate face recognition templates using the SDK.

 ## API Documentation